santoshbussa/santoshcountriesinformationsapplication/README.md

 1)once application opens Drop down that contains the “Region” with options Europe and Asia  will display

-2)On selecting any region a second drop down should  will shown  populated with “Countries” based on the API
+2)On selecting any region a second drop down should  will shown  populated with “Countries” based on the country selected

-response from above URLs

 3)On selecting the any “Country”